micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

         }
     });

-## IdolOnDemandService
+## HavenOnDemandService
-For those times where the API you need to use is not currently supported, there is the IdolOnDemand service.
+For those times where the API you need to use is not currently supported, there is the HavenOnDemandService.
 This can query any API.

-    final IdolOnDemand service idolOnDemandService = restAdapter.create(IdolOnDemandService.class)
+    final HavenOnDemandService havenOnDemandService = restAdapter.create(HavenOnDemandService.class)

     final Map<String, Object> params = new HashMap<>();
     params.put("apiKey", apiKey);
     params.put("text", "*");

-    final Map<String, Object> result = idolOnDemandService.get("querytextindex", params);
+    final Map<String, Object> result = havenOnDemandService.get("querytextindex", params);

 This approach requires a greater familiarity with the HP Haven OnDemand documentation.
 It also removes the type safety of the dedicated services, making the response useful only for automated transformation into JSON.